Itchy Business: Treating Pet Skin Problems and Allergies

 - Seasonal/airborne (atopy) caused by ragweed, mites, tree pollen, etc.

 - allergy, an allergic reaction to cleaning products, carpet fibers, shampoos or plastics

 Unlike our sniffles and sneezes around allergy season, when it comes to cats and dogs the symptoms are usually most noticeable on the skin, such as:

 - Bumps, rashes or blisters

 - Ear infections and redness

 - Chronic scratching and biting/licking skin and paws

 Other conditions that may cause skin problems to emerge are fungal infections, bacterial infections and parasites.

-Thankfully, no matter what the source of the problem, we can diagnose and treat these uncomfortable conditions through allergy testing, changes to diet, medications, special shampoos, topicals, and other treatment options best suited for your furry friend.
+Thankfully, no matter what the source of the problem, we can diagnose and treat these uncomfortable conditions through changes to diet, medications, special shampoos, topicals, and other treatment options best suited for your furry friend.

 Our team is ready to help get your pet's skin and coat in healthy, itch-free condition, so that the only scratching to occur will be from those good scratches behind the ears.